 is positive, you almost certainly have strep throat caused by GABHS.
-If your sore throat lasts longer than a week, you probably have a different illness.
-If your test is positive, you should stay home from work or school until you have been taking your antibiotics for 24 hours.
-It is important to do this so the infection won’t be spread to others.
-You should start feeling better within 1 to 2 days after Finish the entire prescription even though you are feeling better.
+If your sore throat lasts longer than a week, you likely have a different illness.
+If your test is positive, it's important to stay home from work or school until you have been taking your antibiotics for 24 hours.
+This is so the infection won’t be spread to others.
+You should start feeling better in 1 to 2 days after starting the Finish the entire prescription even though you are feeling better.
 How is this test done?

 The test is done with a sample from your throat.
 Your healthcare provider will take the sample by swabbing both of your tonsils.